surielsa/Sals-eShop/README.md

 # How the App Works

-Then I create the js file that would use the database table information to mimic the customer purchases on this e-commerce like app.
+Then I created the js file that would use the database table information to mimic the customer purchases on this e-commerce like app.
 Below is the process as of this app worked using NodeJs.

 ![](images/bamazonjs1.png)